Saatvik-Lochan/GestureLogger/README.md

 The predicted properties panel is optional, and will be used to populate the default annotation values.

+### Adding Demonstrations
-> You can add demonstrations to the gestures that will be displayed to participants by going to the `Demonstration` tab.
+You can add demonstrations to the gestures that will be displayed to participants by going to the `Demonstration` tab.
 The resulting link should be [opened with a VR headset](#opening-the-url-on-the-vr-headset).
 After following the instructions, the demonstration should appear in any trials using that `gesture class`.
 The link will expire after a few minutes.

 ![Screenshot of the gesture demonstration tab](docs/gesture_demonstration.png)

+You can preview a recorded gesture by clicking on `Recording exists - click to view`.

 ### Creating Trial Templates
 A `trial` is the unit of data capture from the perspective of the